MineralPass/Kearsarge/Minimal-Client/README.md

 The design of this client is not complete.
 For example, glut passes input to a function.
 Should the function forward the input to another object?
-This project is the natural start to game programming as there is no single generalized server.
-There are as many server models as there are models of computation and programming paradigms.
+Client programming is a natural start to game programming because it provides a way for the user to interact with the game state.